Itzy-B/Bus_Route_Map/README.md

     There are two text fields labeled "Enter Zip Code 1" and "Enter Zip Code 2", these are for the user to insert their desired points in the map.
 By inserting 2 Zip Codes, the user will be able to clculate the distance between the two points in the map.

-3) 'Search' Button
-    Once the two desired Zip Codes have been inserted, the user is able to press the 'Search' button.
-This runs the algorithm to calculate the distance betwen the two points in the map and shows a visual represenation of the distance between the two points.

-4) 'Toggle graphhopper' Button
-    Toggle to enable the calculation of the actual distance by car, press the search button again to refresh the screen after toggling.

 4) Information on Screen
     After the 'Search' button is clicked, the user is presented with different pieces of information on screen:
-        - There is a clear red line shows between the two points, giving a visual representation of the 'straight line distance' between the two points.
-        - To the very right of the GUI, some text is also displayed, giving the user information on the exact distance in kilometers or meters, the 'Average time by walk', 'Average time by bike', and 'Average time by car'.
-All of these time markers are calculated based on average speed of the different traveling times and the straight line distance calculated.
+    The visualised bus route, displayed with a red line.
+    Route information is displayed on the right of the map image, including departure, walking times, transfer information and total travel time.

+5) Accessibility Displayer
+    Press the button 'Show accessibility of postal codes' to open up a new window.
+In this window you will be presented with a map containing colored coded postal codes of Maastricht according to their social-economic accessibility.
+It is required to press the 'Update' button any time a value is changed in the other fields of this GUI.
+The options button will open up a menu with different score maps, please press the 'update' button after selecting an option.
+The other GUI buttons speak for themselves.

 5) To exit the program simply press the cross on the top right of the GUI, or alternatively press 'ALT' + 'F4'.
-Repeat this step for the terminal window.

 Thank you,
 Group 25.

-21st of March, 2024.
+25st of June, 2024.